scidsg/project-info/hush-line/whitepaper-draft.md

 In Q1 of 2024, the Personal Server will launch with a limited production run.
 The goal of the launch is to raise capital for future product development.

 ### 12.2 Hosted Service
-Hush Line is currently completely decentralized.
+Hush Line is currently wholly decentralized.
 Science & Design operates no infrastructure supporting the operation of current instances, so there isn't a single way to block them all.
 While the security properties of our initial approach will always be an option moving forward, we're considering other ways to make Hush Line available to more people who may need it.
 One approach could be a centralized service, similar to any SaaS product like Proton, Facebook, or Google, where a user clicks "New Account" or something similar to sign up and use the app [^63][^64][^65].

 #### 12.2.1 Risks
-The risks from centralizing any service includes becoming a target whose attack could disrupt a large set of individual users.
-Whether an SMTP or account-based service, we would need to carefully plan the most resilient architecture to protect our customers.
+The risks from centralizing any service include becoming a target whose attack could disrupt a large set of individual users.
+Whether an SMTP or account-based service, we must carefully plan the most resilient architecture to protect our customers.

 ## 13. Hush Line Contributors
 - Glenn Sorrentino, Design, Engineering [^66]